pskowronek/weather-sensors-n-remote-control/README.md

 # Weather sensors & remote control

 The project is to measure temperature, atmospheric air pressure, humidity and luminosity by using arduino-powered sensors.
-Sensors sent their data every ~15m (configurable) by using RFM69 modules and collected by using RPi.
+Sensors send their data every ~15m (configurable) by using RFM69 modules and collected by using RPi.
 RPi is also used to visualize data by using Grafana and InfluxDB.
+Arduino sensors can be optionally used to turn on external devices (analog pin 1 is being set to high when trigger node sends a command to do so).

 The project consists of two main parts (folders):

 - Arduino - two Arduino Projects:
-	- WeatherNode - a code for sensor and control (optionally)
+	- WeatherNode - sensor and switch devices (optionally)
-	- TriggerNode - a code for triggering/control something via WeatherNode
+	- TriggerNode - triggering remotely switch on sensors running WeatherNode
 - rpi - installation scripts and python program (that can be set as a Service) to collect data from Arduino sensors

 RPi part can be supplied with air quality measurements from this [project](https://github.com/pskowronek/home-air-quality-and-assistant) (take a look [here](https://github.com/pskowronek/home-air-quality-and-assistant/blob/master/influxdb-reporting.sh)).